Meet the Co-chairs - TIAG

 Williams Mullen (VA)

 British Columbia Budget 2018 included the announcement of a new payroll tax called the Employer Health Tax (the “EHT”).
-While legislation and full details on the EHT are expected to be released in the fall of 2018, the BC Government has released preliminary details about the EHT.
-The EHT is expected to come into effect on January 1, 2019; employers should be aware that the EHT may result in a significant new tax liability for 2019 and future years.
+Preliminary details were released over the summer, with additional details being released in recent months.
+The EHT came into effect on January 1, 2019; employers should be aware that the EHT may result in a significant new tax liability for 2019 and future years.